wctjerry/dashboards/README.md

 > [Yammer](https://en.wikipedia.org/wiki/Yammer) (acquired by Microsoft in 2012) is a social network for communicating with coworkers.
 Individuals share documents, updates, and ideas by posting them in groups.
 As a social network platform, this dashboard will help Yammer easily understand its performance on user acquisition and retention.
 In this demo, I've also shown how a dashboard could help you easily identify abnormality (WAU is decreasing), and narrow down possible causes behind the scene (Something wrong with Email compaign).
 >
 > You can view the fully functional and interactive dashboard [here](https://app.mode.com/wctjerry/reports/0b4c0dbe4dab/runs/68f70c1d4180).
 If that doesn't work for you, you could also take a look at this [static version](https://github.com/wctjerry/dashboards/blob/master/Yammer.pdf).

+### Tableau

+Tableau is a user-friendly BI tool that doesn't need to write any code (even SQL)!
+It has very much decreased the threshold to build good-looking charts.
+I especially like its color palettes, even default one!
+It is way much better than what Python and R have.
+Although it is easier to follow, it has limitations in some cases.
+Python and R are much more flexible.
+I have written a blog comparing between [R and Tableau](https://wctjerry.github.io/r_vs_tableau/R_vs_Tableau.html).
+Please feel free to take a look if you are interested.

+> [This dashboard](https://public.tableau.com/profile/jerry5570#!/vizhome/social-media/Theriseofsocialmedia) explores a few trends of social media.
+Inspired by Esteban Ortiz-Ospina's work.
+Personaly I think the most interesting chart is the last one.
+You can see how social media's adoption line compares to other technologies.
+>
+> [This dashboad](https://public.tableau.com/profile/jerry5570#!/vizhome/21550/sheet0) shows Lao Luo's first live show to promote products.
+I really like the waterfall chart in this scenario.
+It intuitively demonstrates the cumulative effect of sequentially introduced values by time (or categories).